Luna-Klatzer/openhiven.py/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Suggest an idea for this project.
+Please only open when a maintainer asked you to in 'Discussions'.
+Open there a discussion first before using this
 title: '[Feature] ...'
 labels: question
 request assignees: Nxybi, Luna-Klatzer